 A. No. As I previously described, the subject firm capacity was made available to all potential shippers.
 The awarded capacity was given no greater or lesser priority of service than was or would have been available at the recourse rate.

-[Closing notes on items of further development: –Making sense of the market dynamics leading into the February 2001 period.
-The basis started to move in November and December.
-We did some deals with operationally available capacity at fixed discounted rates for November, December and January.
-Customers were interested in acquiring this capacity and suggested a shared rate based on the published index prices.
-In addition, we need to discuss how to handle TK’s earlier affidavit, and whether it is necessary or wise to have Steve formally adopt it.]

 Q. Does this conclude your prepared direct testimony?